What Is Positioning In Marketing?

 • Differentiation Positioning: Differentiation positioning aims to create a unique and distinct image for a product or service in the market.
 Brands using this strategy highlight specific attributes, innovations, or benefits that set them apart from competitors.
 By emphasizing what makes their offerings different and better, companies seek to stand out in the minds of consumers and create a clear competitive advantage.

 • Convenience Positioning: Convenience positioning emphasizes making the product or service easily accessible and user-friendly for consumers.
-Brands using this strategy focus on factors like availability, location, online ordering, delivery options, and ease of use.
+Brands using this strategy focus on availability, location, online ordering, delivery options, and ease of use.
 The goal is to cater to consumers’ needs for convenience, attracting busy or time-sensitive customers who prioritize easy access to products or services.

 How To Create An Effective Market Positioning Strategy?